 On the flip side, good collaboration increases the success of innovation by 15% while reducing time to market by 20%.
 And people working collaboratively will stick with their tasks 64% longer than their peers.

 Clearly, the impact of collaboration, good or bad, will be felt in every project.
 Here’s how you can make sure you land on the positive side.

 4 Ways to Kickstart Marketing + Development Collaboration

 How does your marketing team currently make requests of your developers?
 Do they organize a meeting?
 Send an email?
 Ping someone on Slack?

 Maybe the request is made in whatever tool the marketers use, and a product manager or developers copies it over into Jira, GitHub, or GitLab?
 Or maybe it’s the marketers who are forced to jump into the developers’ tools to make that request?

 If this is how you approach development requests, you’re creating a ton of busywork — signing in and out of tools, copying and pasting information between channels, jumping from tab to tab.
-Employees spend nearly eight hours each week just looking for information they need.
-That’s not how you want them spending their time.
+Employees spend nearly eight hours each week just looking for the information they need.
+That’s not how you want them to spend their time.

 This approach can also very quickly lead to miscommunication as projects don’t get updated and messages get lost in the fray.
 Nearly 30% of failed projects can be attributed to poor communication.